Menu

 Of course, these factors are merely a part of all the data an underwriter analyses.
 They are, however, the most important factors to consider when applying for a life insurance policy, and it’s imperative not to lie or manipulate them.

-If you decide to cover some facts to enjoy lower premiums, this can result in an insurer not paying out the insurance claim.
+If you ignore some facts to get lower premiums, an insurer may not pay out the insurance claim.

 How Long Does the Underwriting Process Take?